DarrenSandhu/Pacman-QLearning/README.md

-# Markov Decision Process For Pacman
+# Q-Learning Agent For Pacman

-This project implements an **Q-Learning Agent** for Pacman, using value iteration through reinforcement learning to determine the optimal policy for Pacman's actions in the game grid.
+This project implements an **Q-Learning Agent** for Pacman, using value iteration through supervised learning to determine the optimal policy for Pacman's actions in the game grid.

 ## Features